Master's degree: Taiwan

 In Taiwan, bachelor's degree courses are about four years in length, while an entrance examination is required for people who want to study for master's degrees and doctorates.
 The courses leading to these higher degrees are normally research-based.

-Tuition is less expensive than would be the case in North America, costing as little as US$5000 for an M.B.A.
+Tuition is less expensive than would be the case in North America, costing as little as US$5000 for an MBA.
 As an incentive designed to increase foreign student numbers, the government and universities of Taiwan have redoubled their efforts to make a range of high-quality scholarships available in the form of university-specific scholarships that include tuition waivers of up to NT$20,000 per month.
 The government offers the Taiwan Scholarship amounting to NT$20,000–30,000 per month (US$654–981) for a two-year program.